TravelByRocket/canal-convergence-slime-mold/README.md

 - `--g---` same as above but for green
 - `--b---` same as above but for blue
 - `cab100` specifies a value of 100 for blue component of the initial color, for example
-- Note that all commands ust be six characters long, so color values les than 100 must be zero-padded, like `050`, for example
+- Note that all commands must be six characters long, so color values les than 100 must be zero-padded, like `050`, for example